This has included Keynote talks for Conferences, teacher training days,, and lectures and shows for all ages.

 If you are teaching abroad and are interested in a possible visit to support or train your staff or to inspire and motivate your pupils, it is best to get in touch at least 6 months before the proposed visit to allow plans to be drawn up and to ensure the optimum dates are available, as Andrew’s diary tends to fill up some way in advance.

 Here’s where we have worked so far:

 International consultancy fees for single schools where up to 30 staff require training are £850 per day outside the UK, both plus accommodation and travel expenses.
 If other schools are attending we operate a sliding scale making it more cost-effective:

 1 School (up to 30 staff) £850 per school

 The lead school will be invoiced for the full amount however and then can reclaim from partner schools, and of course share out any travel costs by agreement between them and the other schools.
 Schools with over 30 staff being trained will be charged as though they are two schools.

 Travel charges cover four things:

 1. Transport between home and London, and between the destination airport, hotel and school.
-If the school provides transfers in their own location (most do) then obviously this portion will not be charged.
+If the school provides transfers in their own location (most do and this makes sense) then obviously this will not be charged.

 3. A daily subsistence charge, to cover the anticipated cost of meals and local transportation while away from home.
 If at all possible this should be available in local currency and delivered to the hotel.
 I do not have extravagant tastes in food, and prefer to sample local cuisine whenever possible.
 I will be guided by the school as to how much is realistic in each city.